 When an employee is classified as a contractor (1099-form employees), for instance, but they’re really a full-time employee… the company is guilty of tax fraud.

 Some employers classify W-2 employees as 1099 employees to avoid paying taxes or health care insurance.
+It’s important to learn what a 1099 form is and how to use it to prevent employee misclassification.

 How to Prevent Payroll Fraud